Dave Barry: Other activities

 Beginning in 1984, Barry and Tropic editors Gene Weingarten and Tom Shroder have organized the Tropic Hunt (now the Herald Hunt), an annual puzzlehunt in Miami.
 A Washington, D.C., spinoff, the Post Hunt, began in 2008.

 Barry has run several mock campaigns for president of the United States, running on a libertarian platform.
 He has also written for the Libertarian Party's national newsletter.

 The screen adaptation of Barry's book Dave Barry's Complete Guide to Guys was released in 2005; it is available on DVD.

 Personal life

 Barry married Lois Ann Shelnutt in 1969.
 He married Beth Lenox in 1976.
 Barry and Lenox worked together at the Daily Local News, where they began their journalism careers on the same day in September 1971; they had one child, Robert, born 1980.
 Barry and Lenox divorced in 1993.
 In 1996, Barry married Miami Herald sportswriter Michelle Kaufman; they had a daughter, Sophie, in 2000.

 Barry's father and his youngest brother suffered from alcoholism, and his father died in 1984; his sister Mary Katherine was institutionalized for schizophrenia; and his mother died by suicide in 1987.

-Barry has had dogs named Goldie, Earnest, Zippy, and Lucy.
-All have been mentioned regularly in Barry's columns.
+Barry has had dogs named Goldie, Earnest, Zippy, and Lucy, all of whom he mentioned regularly in his columns.